Scweber1/scweber1.github.io/README.md

 # scweber1.github.io

+# Previous Lab Questions:
-# 1. Name: Sarah Weber Email: scweber1@my.waketech.edu
+1. Name: Sarah Weber , Email: scweber1@my.waketech.edu

-# 2. I created this GitHub account today.
+2. I created this GitHub account today.
 I had another account many years ago for another class, but it has been so long that I have a lot to be refreshed on.
 With my Github account, I am able to host and collaborate on code-related projects.
 This gives me the ability to show development work, track project versions, and contribute to open-source communities.

-# 3. The repository I created was made for the Lesson 05 Lab, which was intended to teach students to use Github Desktop to clone a Github Pages repository, add their website files to the local repository folder, commit their changes, push their changes to Github, and successfully publish a website at the designated Github Pages URL.
+3. The repository I created was made for the Lesson 05 Lab, which was intended to teach students to use Github Desktop to clone a Github Pages repository, add their website files to the local repository folder, commit their changes, push their changes to Github, and successfully publish a website at the designated Github Pages URL.
 This repository contains the changes that I made to the README file, which includes all the answers to the required questions, including my name, a description of my Github account, a description of the repository I created, and a brief description of the steps I took to clone the repository on my local machine.

-# 4. I accomplished this task through following the steps detailed in the assignment, which were all straightforward and easy to follow.
+4. I accomplished this task through following the steps detailed in the assignment, which were all straightforward and easy to follow.
 This began by creating a Github account as well as downloading Github Desktop.
 I went through the correct motions to create a new repository, named the repository, and cloned it.
 I saved this clone to a folder on my computer that I would be able to easily locate again in the future.
 Through Github Desktop, I was able to take the changes that I made to this file, commit those changes, and then push the file.

+# About Me
+Hello!
+My name is Sarah Weber.
+I am currently enrolled in Wake Tech's Web & UX Design program.
+I discovered UX while obtaining my undergraduate degree from NC State, and fell in love with the career as an option for me.
+Unfortunately, my degree was not directly relevant, and I struggled to break through on any job or internship.
+I went through a lengthy self training process and dabbled in freelancing, but I ultimately felt like I still needed a formal UX training under my belt.
+This is why I have come back to school for an associate's degree.
+Keep reading to learn more about my education and work history, my skills, and my hobbies.
+## Education and Work History
+Prior to my UX career path, I obtained two BA degrees from NC State in Media Communications and French Language.
+Part of my time with NCSU was spent in France, studying abroad at the Universite Catholique de Lille.
+I have work experience as a digital marketing manager for UPTC, UX designer for Hearthstone Management, and Freelance UX design.
+In my free time, I have volunteered with AventWest Children's Mentoring, serving middle school students of low-income families.
+I also currently volunteer as a social media and commmunications manager for a local church.
+I am a member of Triangle UXPA and IDSA RDU.
+## My Skills
+My skills include Figma, Adobe, Miro, Agile methodology, prototyping, HTML, CSS, javascript, usability testing, and iterative development.
+I am so excited to add the new knowledge from this course into my set of skills.
+To learn more about my skills, check out these websites:
+- [My Portfolio Website](https://sarahweber445.wixsite.com/sarahcweber-portfoli) - This link will take you to my personal portfolio, a collection of my works.
+Explore previous projects of mine and my skills in action.
+- [My LinkedIn](https://www.linkedin.com/in/sarahc-weber) - This link leads to my LinkedIn profile, where you can further examine my history, experience, connections, and references.
+## My Hobbies
+I am constantly learning new skills and love picking up new hobbies.
+Some of my current favorite hobbies include fiber arts (macrame, knitting, sewing), running, cooking, and motorcycles.